License to operate - why tobacco needs to embrace better regulation

-The effect illicit trade has on our industry is just the tip of the iceberg.
+The effect illicit trade has on the tobacco industry is just the tip of the iceberg.
 It funds organized crime and terrorism, deprives public authorities of tax revenues, and misleads consumers.
 Everyone is affected by this scourge.

-We are, however, not helpless.
-There are many ways to fight back; one part of the solution is effective licencing regimes.
+There are, nonetheless, many ways to fight back; one part of the solution is effective licencing regimes.
 The efficacy of licensing regimes is not widely known, but is as important as other anti-illicit trade tactics.

 But what does licensing really mean?
 And how can it help fight illicit trade?